plebbit/plebbit-js/README.md

 ```

 ## Comment API
-The comment API for publishing a comment, awaiting. `Comment`, `Vote` and `CommentEdit` inherit `Publication` and all have a similar API.
+The comment API for publishing a comment or getting comment updates. `Comment`, `Vote` and `CommentEdit` inherit `Publication` class and all have a similar API.
+A `Comment` should automatically update itself on update events if `Comment.cid` or `Comment.ipnsName` exists.

 ### `comment.publish()`